 Silver agrees to come in for a series of science experiments to prove to the world that he’s beyond science.
 The tests are unable to prove that Silver was using a trick.
 However, two of the students under Tom observe the videos of the tests to notice a fraud.
 The test involves putting Silver and another guy in two rooms.
 The guy thinks of a number and Silver presses the correct number.
 This happens with high accuracy.
 They notice that Silver’s watch and the other guy’s watch are timed to precision.
 They figure that the location in which the seconds hand is is a code between the two of them to decide which number needs to be selected.

 However, Silver has a touch dial watch so that he can feel it to tell the time but through the experiment, Silver never touches his watch.
-This leads them to the second revelation that Silver doesn’t need to touch the watch as he’s not blind.
+This leads them to the second revelation that Silver doesn’t need to touch the watch because he’s not blind – that is his con!

 Tom lands up at Silver’s show and observes him.
 In the restroom, he gets attacked and beaten to a pulp.
 Tom still picks himself up and marches into the show and confronts Silver.
 As he nears Silver, the whole places starts to fall apart and lights start to fuse.
-While we think Silver is doing this, Tom flips a coin at Silver which he catches, revealing to the audience that he may not be blind.
+While we think Silver is doing this, Tom flips a coin at Silver which he catches, revealing to the audience that Silver can see.
 At the same time, Silver starts screaming out to Tom – “How did you do that?”.
 Tom simply walks away.

 Barry is a technologist who helps start-ups build successful products.
 His love for movies and production has led him to write his well-received film explanation and analysis articles to help everyone appreciate the films better.
 He’s regularly available for a chat conversation on his website and consults on storyboarding from time to time.